FIFA 2026 World Cup Betting Guide: How to Bet on the World Cup

 World Cup Betting Markets and Bet Types

-Sportsbooks cover a wide range of World Cup markets for both pre-match and live betting.
-The most popular include tournament winner, 3-way moneylines, group winners, to advance, player props, and match markets like draw no bet, BTTS, and over/under total goals.
-Let’s break them down.
+Sportsbooks cover a wide range of markets for both pre-match and live betting.
+The most popular are tournament winner, 3-way moneylines, group winners, to advance, player props, and match markets like draw no bet, BTTS, and over/under total goals.

 3-Way Moneyline